 “The thing is, we do have enough food.
-It’s logistical issues that get in the way of getting the food from the producers and the wholesalers to the people that could use it,” says Scott Marshall, director of development and communications for Feeding America Eastern Wisconsin (FAEW).
+It’s logistical issues that get in the way of getting the food from the producers and the wholesalers to the people that could use it,” says Scott Marshall, vice president of development and communications for Feeding America Eastern Wisconsin (FAEW).
 “That’s our role, and technology is involved in every piece of that.”

 “I can’t tell you how often someone calls us with a surplus of beautiful produce, but it’s across the country.
 The food is free, but getting it here will cost thousands of dollars.
 We have to determine the value of the food and how quickly we’ll be able to turn it around to our members,” says Marshall.
 “That’s where technology comes into play, identifying how long we’re able to have that produce on hand and how fast we’re able to get it to a member, so that they can get it to someone to eat it for dinner that night.”